 Life on Kilimanjaro

-Our typical day… Life on Kilimanjaro.
+Our typical day… Daily Plan on Kilimanjaro.

 Around 5.30-6am our porters wake us with a steaming cup of coffee, tea or hot chocolate.
 Bleary eyed this is a welcomed sight after a potentially restless night.
 A bowl of hot water is also awaiting as we unzip our tent door to have a hot wash and wake up properly!
 Breakfast is usually served at around 6.30am and at around 7.30am we begin trekking as a group.
-Life on Kilimanjaro.

 We spend around 4-5 hours trekking in the morning, stopping for breaks until reaching our lunch stop.
 We take a longer break here before continuing in the afternoon for around another 4 hrs depending on the day’s distance.
 On arrival at the camp our tents will already be pitched up by porters with our luggage waiting, so we can kick off our walking boots and get into some warmer clothes.
 Our porters will rally around, working for us with well deserved hot drinks and snacks before dinner at around 6pm.
 After dinner our Kilimanjaro Climb Leader will brief us on the day ahead before we settle into our sleeping bags and attempt a full night’s sleep!